pratik2709/Collision-Detection-Techniques/README.md

 Experiment with Collision Detection techniques using JavaScript

 ## Introduction
 This is an experiment in Collision Detection techniques using JavaScript.
+The original code was written in ActionScript and this is a JavaScript port.
 See it in action here: http://namastespock.com/2016/04/02/vector-maths-for-game-programming-part-2/

 ## What is Seperating Axis Theorem ?
 * https://en.wikipedia.org/wiki/Hyperplane_separation_theorem